 A registered lease of land must be accompanied by a plan or diagram showing the extent of the land to be leased.
 The requirements of the Lease Survey are determined by the length of the lease.
-Generally a lease with a total term of less than 5 years can be prepared with a diagram which forms part of the lease documentation, and a lease of 5 years or more is treated by Council as a subdivision and requires a Plan of Survey to be registered at the Land and Property Information (LPI).
+Generally a lease with a total term of less than 5 years can be prepared with a diagram which forms part of the lease documentation, and a lease of 5 years or more is treated by Council as a subdivision and requires a Plan of Survey to be registered at the NSW Land Registry Services (LRS).

 For lease of all or part of a building, regardless if it’s a Retail Lettable Area Survey (GLAR), a Commercial Lettable Area Survey (NLA) or Industrial Lettable Area Survey (GLA), the Lease Plan will need to be prepared using the Property Council of Australia (PCA) guidelines and Building Owners and Managers Association (BOMA) guidelines.